pascalkrautm/002---Audio-News-Podcast-Generator/README.md

 further development.

 #### Problems we had to deal with:

+- <ins>Getting the right data while scrapping</ins><br>
+  Different RSS feeds, different tags and name.
+Not all RSS feeds looks the same.
+So ist was a challenge to get an universal scraper, that gets the right data.
+In the end we have challenged it.

 - <ins>Helper:</ins><br>
   The goal was to create a user-friendly way to use the app.
 Therefore, the first step was to create a process to guide